Singer Elvis Costello cancels tour after revealing cancer surgery

 Costello, 63, whose hits include “Oliver’s Army”, “Everyday I write the Book” and “Alison”, said he had been forced to call off the final six dates of his tour which included concerts in Croatia, Austria, Norway and Sweden on medical grounds.

-“Six weeks ago my specialist called me and said, ‘You should start playing the Lotto’,” Costello aid in a statement.
+“Six weeks ago my specialist called me and said, ‘You should start playing the Lotto’,” Costello said in a statement.
 “He had rarely, if ever, seen such a small but very aggressive cancerous malignancy that could be defeated by a single surgery.”

-He said he had been elated that the tour could go ahead but did not realize the demands that playing long performances on a nightly basis would have on him as he recovered from the treatment.
+He said he had been elated that the tour could go ahead but did not realise the demands that playing long performances on a nightly basis would have on him as he recovered from the treatment.
 His doctor had now advised him to take a break and rest.

 “The spirit has been more than willing but I have to now accept that it is going to take longer than I would have wished for me to recover my full strength,” he said.
 “Therefore, I must reluctantly cancel all the remaining engagements of this tour.”